 We brought small gifts for each of the family and Odie sent small gifts as well.

 I was showing pictures of the construction process of the house for Odie.
 Construction practices are so different in various parts of the world and it was interesting to the men.
 Samuel Shobanke studied architecture so the pictures were especially interesting to him.

 The picture below has almost everyone included.
 Only son in law John and little David were missing.

-Back row left to right: Emmanuel, Rebecca, Samuel and Samuel
+Back row left to right: Emmanuel, Rebecca, Ruth, Samuel and Samuel

 Front row left to right: Bro.
 Shobanke, Praise, Davy Gideon and Damaris.

 A Pastor from the area stopped early in the afternoon to greet us before we go back to the USA.
 His name is Pastor Sampson.
 May God bless him for his kindness.

 We visited until it was probably too late and then they drove us back to the hotel.
 It was a wonderful day.

 Saturday we visited for a while with Bro.
 Shobanke at the hotel before and after lunch.
 Lunch was at a local favorite of ours, Chicken Republic.
 The rest of the day was spent getting all the things ready for our trip to Ibadan Sunday and for our trip toward the US on Monday.
 Kelly Jo works so hard on a trip like this and I appreciate it very much.

 We were up and out the door by 7:30 Sunday morning and arrived at Landmark Christ Mission in Ibadan, Oyo State in about two hours.
 They were just cranking up the Sunday morning service when Pastor Stephen Kuye welcomed us in his office.
 It was so nice to be back at Landmark.